 CHIN9505.
-Chinese as a foreign language V (6 credits) This intensive course is intended for foreign learners who have completed CHIN9504 or have attained equivalent competence to the Chinese Proficiency Test (HSK) Level 3.
+Chinese as a foreign language V (6 credits) This intensive course is intended for foreign students who have completed CHIN9504 or have attained equivalent competence to Chinese Proficiency Test (New HSK) Level3.
 It aims to increase students' communicative and linguistic competence in listening, speaking, reading, writing, and translating.
 It also provides in-depth study of Chinese culture and society.
-It familiarizes students with 150 core sentences, 450 new words, and 200 most frequently used Chinese characters in addition to 1400 Chinese characters which have already been learnt.
+It familiarizes students with 150 core sentences, 450 new words, and 200 most frequently used Chinese characters in addition to 1400 Chinese characters acquired from previous levels.
 Prerequisite: CHIN9504 Chinese as a foreign language IV or equivalent Assessment: 100% coursework.

 CHIN9506.
-Chinese as a foreign language VI (6 credits) This intensive course is intended for foreign learners who have completed CHIN9505 or have attained an equivalent level of competency.
+Chinese as a foreign language VI (6 credits) This intensive course is intended for foreign students who have completed CHIN9505 or have attained an equivalent level of competency.
 It aims to increase students' communicative and linguistic competence in listening, speaking, reading, writing, and translating.
 It also provides in-depth study of Chinese culture and society.
 It familiarizes students with another 600 new words, 200 most frequently used Chinese characters, in addition to 1600 Chinese characters and 150 core sentences learnt.
 The course will be conducted mainly in Chinese.
 Prerequisite: CHIN9505 Chinese as a foreign language V or equivalent Assessment: 100% coursework.

 CHIN9507.
-Chinese as a foreign language VII (6 credits) This intensive course is for foreign learners who have completed CHIN9506 or have attained equivalent competence to the Chinese Proficiency Test (HSK) Level 4.
+Chinese as a foreign language VII (6 credits) This intensive course is for foreign students who have completed CHIN9506 or have attained equivalent competence to Chinese Proficiency Test (New HSK) level 4.
 It aims to enhance students' communicative competence, specifically targeting at speaking, reading and writing.
-Students will be exposed to Chinese society and culture through a greater variety of topical discussions and field trip, workshop and guest lectures.
+Students will be exposed to Chinese society and culture through a greater variety of topical presentations and discussions.
 The course will teach 400 new characters and phrases on top of about 1800 characters accumulated in previous levels.
-Students are required to write compositions of 800 or more characters.
+Students are required to write compositions of 750 or more characters.
 Prerequisite: CHIN9506 Chinese as a foreign language VI or equivalent Assessment: 100% coursework.

 CHIN9508.
-Chinese as a foreign language VIII (6 credits) This intensive course is intended for foreign learners who have attained equivalent competence to the Chinese Proficiency Test (HSK) Level 5.
-This is an extensive reading course, which aims at enhancing students' competence in accurately and fluently expressing ideas and accelerating reading speed.
-Students will be exposed to Chinese society and culture through a greater variety of selected reading materials from famous Chinese modern writers, magazines, short stories and novels.
-The course will guide them to distinguish colloquial and formal Chinese and learn idioms and images.
-In addition, students will write summaries of each of their readings, to enhance comprehension and strengthen writing ability.
-This course will prepare for newspaper reading and fundamentals of classical Chinese.
+Chinese as a foreign language VIII (6 credits) This intensive course is intended for foreign students who have completed the courses from CHIN9501 to CHIN9507, or have attained equivalent competence to Chinese Proficiency Test (New HSK) Level 5.
+This is an extensive course, which aims at enhancing students' overall competence in listening, reading, speaking, and writing.
+Students will be exposed to Chinese society and culture through a variety of selected reading materials from well-known Chinese modern writers' works, newspapers and magazines, short stories and novels.
+In addition, students will write summaries of some of their reading assignments to enhance comprehension and strengthen writing ability.
+Students will also be asked to accurately and fluently expressing ideas in different topics in class.
+This course will also prepare for sentence structure analysis, punctuation usage, and fundamentals of rhetorical methods and classical Chinese.
 Prerequisite: CHIN9507 Chinese as a foreign language VII or equivalent Assessment: 100% coursework.